mr-n30/assets/README.md

 # assets.sh
 Bash script used to automate asset discovery when doing recon.
-Output will be saved in: `~/targets/<domain>`.
+Output will be saved in `argv[2]`.

 ## Tools used:
 - [amass](https://github.com/OWASP/Amass)